Sush-j/git-demo/README.md

 [User guide](https://docs.google.com/document/d/1wMZtLQ3Yi1npmWIuse6JpF-bwgTg8PKTpUUn2LXs-bk/ "Poetry-user guide") for more commands on poetry

-     Packages installation : (using poetry tool for packaging and dependency management)
+     Packages installation :
-        - pip install poetry
+        - pip install poetry  // using poetry tool for packaging and dependency management
 	    - Install all the required packages (specified in pyproject.toml file) using the following command: poetry install --no-root
         - Add a new package using poetry as follows: